-Our wedding feels like such a long time ago already.
-In reality, only six weeks have passed.
+Our wedding feels like such a long time ago already but in reality, only six weeks have passed.
 I didn’t post anything during the lead up to the big day but since then I’ve been itching to tell you about it; we just needed to wait for the photos to arrive.
 Now they have.
 All 757 of them.
 Don’t worry, I won’t make you sit through that many!

-I found reading other people’s blog posts about their weddings really useful when planning ours, so I thought I’d share a few bits too in case it’s helpful to someone.
+I found reading other people’s blog posts about their weddings really useful when planning ours, so I thought I’d share a few bits too in case they are helpful to someone.

-The two things at the top of our list for the day were for it to be relaxed and to eat good food.
-We actually had a longer list of things we didn’t want which included suits, uncomfortable shoes, anything too formal, lots of makeup, traditional top table, fruit cake, long dress (train), too much mushy stuff, prawn cocktails/melon balls, a disco and mostly importantly, no first dance — we both hate dancing!
+Two things at the top of our list for the day were for it to be relaxed and to eat good food (which is why we chose an old pub).
+We actually had a longer list of things we didn’t want which included suits, uncomfortable shoes, anything too formal, lots of makeup, traditional top table, fruit cake, dress with a train, too much mushy stuff, prawn cocktails/melon balls and mostly importantly, no first dance — neither of us enjoy dancing.

 Making all the things

-We made pretty much everything; table settings, flowers, name cards, favours, cake topper, seating plans, photo booth… There was a lot to do but we started early and in the end it wasn’t that stressful.
-You should know by now I love a good project.
-Our living room was a couple of feet shorter for six months because we had to move the sofa forward so we could stash everything behind it.
+We made pretty much everything; table settings, flowers, name cards, favours, cake topper, seating plans, photo booth etc. There was a lot to do but we started early and in the end it wasn’t that stressful.
+Besides, you should know I love a good project by now.
+Our living room was a couple of feet shorter for six months because we had to move the sofa forward to stash everything behind it.

-Scott found this frame on eBay and we used it to make our table plan.
+We found this frame on eBay and used it to make our table plan.

 Scott doesn’t like fruit cake and I don’t like icing.
 Traditional fruit cake was out of the question.
 We really fancied a naked Victoria sponge cake and as luck would have it, I was walking past North Street market in Guildford one day and saw a cake stand advertising just that!